pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v1.10.1/src/deploy/recommended/kubernetes-dashboard.yaml
 ```

-7. To ensure security, using this dashboard, generate a new secret for use as an access token for the Kubernetes dashboard.
+7. To ensure security using this dashboard, generate a new secret for use as an access token for the Kubernetes dashboard.

 ```yaml
 $ kubectl -n kube-system get secret